Dodo bird verdict: Importance

 The outcome of the Dodo bird debate has extremely important implications for the future of clinical psychology.
 For one, policymakers have to know how effective each existing psychotherapy is in order to be able to decide which therapies should be supported.
-This controversy may also lead governmental officials to cut funding for psychological treatments and other public health measures.
+This controversy may also lead government officials to cut funding for psychological treatments and other public health measures.

 Perhaps the greatest illustration of the current state of the Dodo bird verdict is seen in the meta-analyses of Wampold and Barlow and the responses to it.
 In these meta-analyses, researchers on both sides point out the weaknesses and inconsistencies in their opponents' positions.
 Although both sides are trying to improve psychology in their respective ways, the disagreement about and lack of consistent evidence for the Dodo bird verdict may in fact be the cause of increased public doubt about the field.
 The conclusion of the debate could nationally dictate which therapists and which procedures will remain financially supported.
 For example, if the Dodo bird verdict is thought to be true regarding different psychotherapies, then many clinicians would feel free to use any therapy they see fit to employ.
 However, if the Dodo bird verdict is proven to be false, then clinicians would likely have to use empirically supported therapies when treating their clients.

 Fuelling the debate have been alternative visions or paradigms of mental illness.
 Those believing in a medical model of mental illness and cure see the Dodo bird verdict as necessarily untrue – even absurd – whatever the evidence supporting it.
 Those who see therapy as context-based – as relying on a shared frame of reference or context between client and therapist for optimum results – will almost equally automatically welcome the Dodo bird verdict.